AgentSmithyAI/agentsmithy-vscode/README.md

 1. **Chat not responding**: Ensure AgentSmithy server is running at configured URL
 2. **Connection errors**: Check server URL in settings
 3. **No AgentSmithy icon**: Reload VSCode window (`Developer: Reload Window`)

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright 2025 Alexander Morozov